|Nutritional Guidelines (per serving)|

 Stir in uncooked rice, drained chickpeas, salt, and pepper.
 Cover and reduce heat.
 Simmer on low heat for twenty minutes.

-After twenty minutes, remove from heat and let sit, covered, for 3-5 minutes.
+After twenty minutes, remove from heat and let sit, covered, for 3 to 5 minutes.

 Remove lid and fluff with a fork.
 Serve immediately.